 - Electric vehicle sales need to grow from 4% to 100% of all vehicle sales and electric vehicle stock needs to grow from 7 million in 2020 to 1.8 billion in 2050;

-- Hydrogen demand needs to grow from 120 Mt to 613 Mt in 2050, a five-fold increase.
+- Hydrogen demand needs to grow from 120 Mt to 613 Mt in 2050, a five-fold increase for reaching net zero.
 The share of clean hydrogen needs to grow from 2% to 100%, with on average 160 GW electrolysers added every year between now and 2050 (from a base of 0.3 GW installed capacity in 2020).
 By 2050, around two-thirds of supply would be green hydrogen, one-third blue hydrogen;

-- The total primary supply of biomass needed to realise the energy transition to net-zero emissions is just over 150 EJ, nearly a tripling of primary biomass use in 2018.
-Based on detailed assessment of the sustainable biomass supply potential this seems feasible.
+- The total primary supply of biomass needed to realise the energy transition to net zero emissions is just over 150 EJ, nearly a tripling of primary biomass use in 2018.
+Based on a detailed assessment of the sustainable biomass supply potential this seems feasible.

 - CO2 capture and storage (CCS) use needs to grow from 0.04 Gt per annum in 2020 to 7-8 Gt captured in 2050, with bioenergy with carbon capture and storage (BECCS) accounting for half for the total amount captured and stored.
-Each one of these steps is challenging, and all of them together must be put in place simultaneously in order to stay within the carbon budget.
+Each one of these steps is challenging, and all of them together must be put in place simultaneously in order to stay within the carbon budget and reach net zero.

 The key energy transition strategy components are robust and in line with other energy scenarios and studies.
-Most of the technologies for a net-zero energy system are available today and while technology cost must be reduced further and deployment can be accelerated through innovations, it is imperative to ramp up the deployment now.
-Over 90% of the solutions in 2050 involve renewable energy through direct supply, electrification, energy efficiency, green hydrogen and BECCS.
-An important finding is that the trajectory for a 2-degree scenario and a 1.5-degree scenario are largely the same in terms of technology and strategies that are deployed.
+Most of the technologies for a net zero energy system are available today and while technology cost must be reduced further and deployment can be accelerated through innovations, it is imperative to ramp up the deployment now.
+Over 90% of the solutions for reaching net zero by 2050 involve renewable energy through direct supply, electrification, energy efficiency, green hydrogen and BECCS.
+An important finding is that the trajectory for a 2-degree scenario and a 1.5-degree scenario is largely the same in terms of technology and strategies that are deployed.
 The policy implication is that the direction of efforts is robust.
 What matters is that we start now.

 Renewables’ share of primary energy supply must grow from 14% in 2018 to 74% in 2050, to meet the 1.5C scenario.
 Fossil fuel use will decline by more than 75% by 2050, with natural gas accounting for the bulk of remaining fossil fuel use.
 However, use of natural gas will most likely be limited to the production of “blue” hydrogen, coupled with carbon capture and storage technology, and some industrial processes and power generation.